-- 1. failure, incomplete, or withdrawal from any required course; - 2. a semester GPA below 3.00; - 3. a grade of "D" or "E" in a design studio, a design laboratory, or a design lecture; or - 4. violation of the college Code of Student Responsibilities or any admission agreement.
+- 3. a grade of "D" (1.00) or "E" (0.00) in a design studio, a design laboratory, or a design lecture; or - 4. violation of the college Code of Student Responsibilities or any admission agreement.

 Students on probation must observe rules or limitations that the college or academic unit places on their probation as a condition of continuation.
 Students may be removed from a program (but not necessarily the university) if